-The property was unoccupied, part furnished and all floors were covered.
-Floor coverings restricted my inspection of flooring.
+The property was unoccupied, unfurnished, and floors were covered.
+Floor coverings restricted the inspection of flooring.

-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
-Floor coverings have not been moved.
+In accordance with Health and Safety guidelines, we have not disturbed insulation, furniture or personal effects (particularly in cupboards).

-Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
+Personal effects in cupboards and fitted wardrobes were not moved and restricted the inspection.